xxbubziexx/ScanScribe/README.md

 ## Timestamp and Talkgroup Extraction

 ScanScribe handles timestamps two different ways (config chooses).
-Talkgroup effectively has one implemented path on ingest, plus how it’s stored.
+From file date modified or from the filename.
 SDRtrunk works natively with scanscribe and there is no need for any config.

 ### 1. From the filename (“title”)
 - YYYYMMDD_HHMMSS (e.g. 20260125_123543)
 - HH-MM-SS AM/PM MM-DD-YY